 This was a win-win, or so I thought.

 We could use our shop bought ink cartridges and went they run out, swap them over.
-Our 3 month trial would begin.
+Then our 3 month trial would begin.

 The subscription started from the moment I setup the account.